 Innovative concept combining remembrance, knowledge transmission and networking

-On the initiative of the Organisation of the Swiss Abroad (ASO), a project group was formed dedicated to the creation of such a memorial.
-With assistance from the Jewish-Christian Working Group (CJA), the Archive of Contemporary History (AfZ) at ETH Zürich, the Zentrum für Jüdische Studien at the University of Basel and the SIG, a concept was elaborated comprising three lead themes: «erinnern – vermitteln – vernetzen» (remembering, transmission, networking).
-A memorial dedicated to the victims is to be set up in public space.
-As a place of knowledge transmission, it is intended to convey information on Nazi persecution and related challenges to democratic Switzerland, and also provide opportunities for events and temporary exhibitions.
-Finally, the site should enable virtual networking, with a victim database as well as links to other existing memorial sites and to further education opportunities on the subject.
-Such a combination of remembrance, education and networking is new and so far unique in Switzerland.
+A project group came together in 2019, at the instigation of the Organisation of the Swiss Abroad OSA, to create such a memorial.
+A concept was developed in collaboration with the Christian-Jewish Working Group in Switzerland CJA, the Archives of Contemporary History AfZ at ETH Zurich, the Centre for Jewish Studies at the University of Basel and the SIG.
+It envisages three pillars: ‘remembrance – transmission – networking’.
+As a place of remembrance in a public space, the memorial is to be dedicated to the victims.
+As a place of knowledge transmission, it is intended to convey information on Nazi persecution and on the topic of escape, as well as related challenges facing democratic Switzerland, and also to provide opportunities for events and temporary exhibitions.
+Ultimately, the memorial is also intended to be a place for networking, connecting existing places of remembrance, educational opportunities and initiatives.
+This combination of remembrance, knowledge transmission and networking is new and so far unique in Switzerland.

 Broad support for national memorial

 In May 2021, the completed concept was submitted to the Federal Council.
 Prior to that, the project had already received wide-ranging support from the worlds of politics, culture and civil society as well as Switzerland’s national churches and Muslim organisations.
-In addition, two parliamentary motions had been put forward in March 2021 demanding the creation of a national memorial by the Swiss Confederation.
+In March 2021, two parliamentary motions were also tabled calling on the federal government to create a national memorial.
 The two motions under the same title («Schweizer Ort der Erinnerung an die Opfer des Nationalsozialismus») were prepared by Alfred Heer (SVP) for the lower chamber of parliament (Nationalrat) and Daniel Jositsch (SP) for the upper chamber (Ständerat).
 In both chambers, the motions were backed by a broad cross-party alliance.
 In March 2022, both motions were unanimously adopted and submitted to the Federal Council.
-The Department of Foreign Affairs was assigned the responsibility of working out a concept for the realisation of the memorial.
+The Federal Department of Foreign Affairs was entrusted with the task of developing an implementation proposal.

 Literature